 Purpose, Use, and Gear

 - Western vs. English gear.
 It's worth considering that western gear weighs more than English.
-A western saddle often weighs fifty pounds.
-An English saddle, without irons, weighs twenty or less.
+A western saddle often weighs 50 pounds.
+An English saddle, without irons, weighs 20 or less.
 This is a considerable difference that is very noticeable when saddling.
-If you are trail riding and plan on using saddle bags, you should allow another fifteen to twenty pounds.
+If you are trail riding and plan on using saddle bags, you should allow another 15 to 20 pounds.